 Do you have the ODBC drivers for it?
 Your system administrator may be able to help with regard to ODBC drivers and these will usually ship with your database software.
 Data Map Pins does however have a built-in method for connecting to many popular database and spreadsheet formats.

 Next, is What Type of GIS Data Can you Plot?

-Basically, anything that represents a geographical location such as addresses, customers, locations, etc. These locations should then stored in each record of your database and additionally in order to plot the data you must include at least one more data field containing a grid reference.
+Basically, anything that represents a geographical location such as addresses, customers, locations, etc. These locations should then be stored in each record of your database and additionally, in order to plot the data, you must include at least one more data field containing a grid reference.
 The best arrangement would be to have two fields, one for easting and the other for northing data.
 The grid reference should ideally have 0 paddings.
 Some examples of best practices are shown below.

 Postcodes or Zipcodes

 The inclusion of the postcodes or zipcodes is always recommended because it is possible to plot data from these using suitable commercially available databases, such as ADDRESS-POINT.
 Typically they store the postcode and addresses along with the corresponding grid reference and other data as well.
 These are used by Data Map Pins to convert a postcode or zipcode to a suitable grid reference so that a plot can be made.